Kimuchan0312/kimuchan-fe/README.md

 3. **Run the web app:**
 npm start

-# User Accounts
-Your data is safe with us.
-We hash your passwords and keep your email confidential.

-## Regular User Example

-{
-  "email": "john.doe@example.com",
-  "username": "john_doe",
-  "role": "user",
-  ...
-}
-## Admin User Example
-{
-  "email": "jane.smith@example.com",
-  "role": "admin",
-  ...
-}

-# Features
+# 🛠 Tech Stack

-## Vocabulary
-Learn words like 'こんにちは' (Konnichiwa) and 'ありがとう' (Arigatou) with ease.
+Kimuchan is built using a collection of modern technologies to ensure performance, scalability, and ease of use.
+Below is the list of technologies that power Kimuchan:

+### Backend

+- **Node.js:** Core backend language.
+- **Express.js:** Web framework for Node.js.
+- **MongoDB:** Database for storing user data, vocabulary, and test results.

-const vocabulary1 = new Vocabulary({
+// Sample MongoDB code snippet const vocabulary1 = new Vocabulary({
   word: 'こんにちは',
   pronunciation: 'Konnichiwa',
   meaning: 'Hello',
+  jlptLevel: 'N5',
+  categories: [category1._id],
   ...
 });

+### Frontend
+React.js: Library for building the user interface.
+Material UI: For a sleek and responsive UI design.
+### Containerization
+Docker

+### DevOps
+Git: Version Control.
+CI/CD Pipeline: Automated testing and deployment.

+# Features
+## Vocabulary
+Learn difficult words like '粗筋' (Arasuji) and '異議' (Igi) with ease.

 ## Reading Lessons based on JLPT Reading Tests: Prep Like a Pro 🎯